bocheng97/TRGN510_Final/README.md

 ## Reproducing "Machine learning for RNA sequencing-based intrinsic subtyping of breast cancer."        --Bo Cheng
 ## Overview
 ### 1. In this project, I will try to reproduce a machine learning process from an open-access paper, "Machine learning for RNA sequencing-based intrinsic subtyping of breast cancer".
-### 2.This project is trying to improve PAM50, taking advantage of PAM50, and trying to make it adaptive with RNA-seq.
+### 2.This project is trying to improve PAM50, taking advantage of PAM50, and trying to make it adapt to RNA-seq.
 ### 3.The main goal of this project is to have a taste of machine learning in R.
 ## Data availability
 ### All data are available from https://github.com/DEIB-GECO/BC_Intrinsic_subtyping.